UTHSCSA-NAL/CNN-heatmap/README.md

 # CNN Heatmaps Can Capture Brain Alterations Induced by Alzheimer's Disease
-This code implements the training of 3D convolutional neural networks and heatmaps, as described in the paper CNN Heatmaps Can Capture Brain Alterations Induced by Alzheimer's Disease.
+This code implements the training of 3D convolutional neural networks and generating heatmaps, as described in the paper CNN Heatmaps Can Capture Brain Alterations Induced by Alzheimer's Disease.

 **Di Wang, Nicolas Honnorat, Mohamad Habes**